Portrait of a smiling woman looking at her phone

 Estradiol

-Estradiol is the most common type of estrogen, a hormone regulating the development of female characteristics and reproductive health.
+Estradiol is a hormone regulating the development of female characteristics and reproductive health.
 It's produced by both males and females, but in higher amounts by females.

 Testosterone